Eric Douglas: Drug issues

 In 2000, Douglas revealed in an interview that he went into an eight-day coma in 1999 after accidentally overdosing on Xanax.
 Douglas recalled, "I was in L.A. sitting around my breakfast table with my dad and I choked on a piece of sausage.
 But because the pills had taken effect, I was not able to dislodge the sausage from my throat."
 After the Douglases' maid attempted the Heimlich maneuver, Douglas was taken to Cedars-Sinai Medical Center where he fell into a coma.
 Due to an anoxic brain injury, his speech became slurred and his gait was altered.

 In May 2001, Douglas sued his former psychiatrist, Dr. William Leader, claiming that Leader prescribed him a combination of prescription drugs that are lethal when combined with alcohol.
 Douglas asserted that Leader, who had been treating Douglas for his drug addictions for ten years, failed to consider his alcohol problem when he prescribed Vicodin, Klonopin, and Xanax.
 Douglas claimed the drugs caused him to feel suicidal and also caused an episode of cardiac arrest which led him to require constant care and hospitalization.
 Douglas sought $50,000 in damages from Leader.

-Weeks before his death, Douglas was back in a rehab center in upstate New York.
+Weeks before his death, Douglas was back in a rehab center in Upstate New York.
 His parents reportedly visited him and gave him a tough love ultimatum regarding his drug use.

-During an appearance on The Early Show in 2009, Kirk Douglas told interviewer Julie Chen that he and his wife had taken Eric to "20 rehab centers" over the years and that "nothing helped".
+In 2009, during an appearance on The Early Show, Kirk Douglas told interviewer Julie Chen that he and his wife had taken Eric to "20 rehab centers" over the years and that "nothing helped".

 Death

 On July 6, 2004, a maid found Douglas's body in his Manhattan apartment.
 An autopsy and toxicology report later determined that his death was caused by "acute intoxication" from the combined effects of alcohol, tranquilizers, and painkillers.
 Douglas's death was ruled accidental.
-He is interred in the Westwood Village Memorial Park Cemetery, Westwood, Los Angeles, California.
+He was interred in Pierce Brothers Westwood Village Memorial Park and Mortuary in the Westwood section of Los Angeles, California.
 His father was later interred with him in 2020 and his mother was interred with them in 2021.